jclem/get/README.md

   session                           Manage sessions

 Flags:
       --config string       Path to the configuration file (defaults to $XDG_CONFIG_HOME/get/config.json) -d, --data string         Data to send in the request body --form                Send input as form data instead of JSON -h, --help                help for get
+  -l, --highlight           Format and highlight input and output
-      --http               Use HTTP instead of HTTPS, regardless of session configuration --https              Use HTTPS instead of HTTP, regardless of session configuration -X, --method string      HTTP method to use (default "GET") -B, --no-body            Do not print the response body -H, --no-headers         Do not print the response headers --no-highlight       Do not format or highlight input or output -S, --no-session         Do not use a stored session if one exists for this host --save-all-headers   Save all request headers to the session -s, --session string     Session name to use (defaults to URL host) -t, --stream             Stream the response body (implies --no-highlight of output) -v, --verbose            Print verbose output
+      --http                Use HTTP instead of HTTPS, regardless of session configuration --https               Use HTTPS instead of HTTP, regardless of session configuration --max-redirects int   Maximum number of redirects to follow (default 10) -X, --method string       HTTP method to use (default "GET") -B, --no-body             Do not print the response body -H, --no-headers          Do not print the response headers -R, --no-redirects        Do not follow redirects -S, --no-session          Do not use a stored session if one exists for this host --save-all-headers    Save all request headers to the session -s, --session string      Session name to use (defaults to URL host) -t, --stream              Stream the response body (implies --no-highlight of output) -u, --unix                Use a Unix socket instead of a network connection -v, --verbose             Print verbose output

 Use "get [command] --help" for more information about a command.
 ```